 Summer shandy hops vines are among the best vines to grow in sunny areas if you're looking to fill in space in your yard.
-They are vigorous growers in the Cannabaceae family that are valued for the golden-to-chartreuse color of their leaves.
+They are fast-growing, vigorous growers in the Cannabaceae family that are valued for the golden to chartreuse color of their leaves.
 Their vigor makes these plants unsuitable for low-maintenance landscaping.
 Don't grow them if you are seeking well-behaved plants.
-But they can be a good choice if their spreading won't bother you or if you don't mind keeping them under control.
+But they can be a good choice if their spreading won't bother you, or if you don't mind keeping them under control.
 Plant your summer shandy hops in the early spring.